-- Keeping the investigation focused on fact finding in a neutral, non-confrontational manner identifies the true attitudes, behaviors, and other factors that led to the problem.
-Accident/Incident investigation should not be used to blame, punish or exonerate workers and managers; true facts will not emerge in this environment.
-If you investigate an accident just to complete paperwork and satisfy insurance requirements, you will erode the trust of your employees and jeopardize your goal of accident prevention and loss reduction.
+Keep the investigation focused on fact-finding and avoid placing blame.
+This approach identifies the true attitudes, behaviors, and other factors that led to the problem.
+Accident/Incident investigation should not be used to blame, punish, or exonerate workers and managers.
+Facts will not emerge in this environment.
+If you investigate an accident/incident just to complete paperwork and satisfy insurance requirements, you will erode the trust of your employees and jeopardize your goal of accident prevention and loss reduction.

 Six steps to a thorough investigation

 Always report workplace injury accidents to your insurer right away, and then immediately begin your investigation.
 Report any serious injuries to Cal/OSHA within 8 hours of your knowledge of the injury.
 For more information on this requirement, see Cal/OSHA regulation §342 and for the definition of serious injury see regulation §330.